moe-assal/Linear-regression/README.md

 # Linear-regression
 This model has several versions.
-Built by me when i was 14 years old.

 The last version has one problem.
 Only reliable points and degree gives reliable results.